ePages-de/epages-devportal/_posts/2019/2019-12-03-code-quality-at-epages.md

 ## Code reviews

-xx percent of the colleagues who took my survey answered the question "Do you do code reviews in your team?" with "Always!
-Code reviews are mandatory in my team.", with another xx percent stating "Most of the time".
+78 percent of the colleagues who took my survey answered the question "Do you do code reviews in your team?" with "Always!
+Code reviews are mandatory in my team.", with another 11 percent stating "Most of the time".

 This brings us to my first rule of code reviews:
 [No exceptions](https://adriennetacke.github.io/conducting-humane-code-reviews/#/57),
 e.g. just because you're the most senior developer in the team doesn't mean your code needs no peer review, or just because it's a time critical bug doesn't mean you may push to master without anyone having anyone approve your changes.

+On average, the survey participants spend almost as much time reviewing as they do writing code.
+This makes sense given the fact that code reviews are mandatory in many cases.
+One interesting observation is that I couldn't make out a difference between novices (39% of the participants) and experts (61%) here, leading me to the conclusion that our code review culture is less about "the experienced controlling the newbies" and more about knowledge transfer.
+I consider this a good thing.

 Adrienne Tacke, whose talk "Conducting humane code reviews" I'm linking above, also points out another golden rule:
 > [Let the robots take over! (they're better at it anyway)](https://adriennetacke.github.io/conducting-humane-code-reviews/#/24)